-Once the entities are selected and their merge preference is set, select Create new rule to define the deduplication rules at an entity level.
+Once the entities are selected and their merge preference is set, select Add rule to define the deduplication rules at an entity level.

-- You can define additional conditions by selecting Add condition.
+- Define more conditions by selecting Add condition.

 You can create multiple deduplication rules for an entity.